Active Learning with Task-Driven Representations for Messy Pools: Using Task--Driven Representations

 \looseness=-1 The characteristic capturing variational auto-encoder (CCVAE) approach of~\citet{ccvae} is a semi--supervised representation learning method that aims to capture label--specific information in the representations it learns through careful structuring and guidance of the latent space.
 Specifically, they partition the latent representations as $z = z_c \cup z_{\char`\\c}$, where only $z_c$ is taken as input to the guidance classifier(s), while the whole $z$ is used in the unsupervised part of the training objective (namely reconstruction when using VAEs).
 This encourages a disentanglement of the information in the representation, with $z_c$ containing the information relevant for classification.
 Unlike the original CCVAE approach, we will focus on the single output setting with no further partitioning of $z_c$.
 We also note that while, in the interest of simplicity, we focus on using VAE--based representations~\citep{VAE} in the following and in our experiments as per the original CCVAE approach, this general \emph{split representation} approach can be used for learning task--driven representations more generally: we simply need to update the unsupervised component of the training objective (i.e.~$\mathcal{L}(\lambda,\psi;x)$) and our architectures appropriately.

 \looseness=-1 This split representation perspective is attractive for our purposes because it first allows for relatively strong pressure to be applied to $z_c$ to be highly predictive of $y$.
-This means that we can use a relatively simple prediction head (taking as inputs the the lower--dimensional $z_c$) in our active learning loop that will hopefully have reliable reducible uncertainty estimates and be quick to update.
+This means that we can use a relatively simple prediction head (taking as inputs the lower--dimensional $z_c$) in our active learning loop that will hopefully have reliable reducible uncertainty estimates and be quick to update.
 Second, by also having an explicit representation for ostensibly non--label--relevant information, in the form of $z_{\char`\\c}$, we are well placed to perform diagnostic checks for needing to update the encoder, e.g.~by comparing the accuracy of the prediction head to a classifier trained with the full $z$.
-Finally, we found this to empirically give better downstream predictions when using VAE--based representations than approaches where the classifier is used to guide the entire representation, e.g.~\cite{SSLRL1}.
-We now describe other key algorithmic decisions, with full details provided in Appendix.
+Finally, we found this to empirically give better downstream predictions when using VAE--based representations than approaches where the classifier is used to guide the entire representation, e.g.~\citet{SSLRL1}.
+We now describe other key algorithmic decisions, with full details provided in the Appendix.

 \looseness=-1 \textbf{Encoder training}~ Unlike in the original CCVAE, we have no need to perform generations or interventions with our representation.
-We therefore eschew the introduction of an additional conditional generative model on $z_c|y$ and directly train the encoder and downstream classifier in an end--to--end manner using both the labeled and unlabeled data.
+We therefore eschew the introduction of an additional conditional generative model on $z_c|y$ and directly train the encoder and downstream classifier in an end--to--end manner using both the labelled and unlabelled data.
 Specifically, we maximise the following objective, corresponding to Equation (2) in~\citet{ccvae},

 \looseness=-1 where $\mathcal{L}(\lambda,\psi;x)= \mathbb{E}_{q_\lambda(z|x)} \left[\log \left(p_\psi(x|z) p(z)/q_\lambda(z|x)\right)\right]$ is the standard VAE objective \citep{VAE}, $q_\lambda(z|x)$ is the VAE encoder with parameters $\lambda$ (and we take $g(x) = \mathbb{E}_{q_\lambda(z|x)}[z]$), $p_\psi(x|z)$ is the VAE decoder with parameters $\psi$, $p(z)$ is a fixed isotropic Gaussian prior, $c_\omega$ is the downstream classifier with parameters $\omega$, $\mathcal{D}_{\mathrm{pool}}$ is the unlabelled pool data, $\mathcal{D}_{\mathrm{labelled}}$ is the labelled data gathered thusfar, and $\alpha$ is a hyperparameter controlling the label pressure on $z_c$.